GeekyAnts/formst-website/docs/idea.md

 This can be used with all sorts of forms: nested, stepper and flat.
 The only constraint is that Formst has the following dependencies: mobx, mobx-react/mobx-react-lite and mobx-state-tree.
 Ultimately, this works best with applications that use these as their state management solution.

-## When not to use
+### When not to use

 Formst was specifically built for applications running on MST(MobX-State-Tree).
-If you are not using MST as your state management solution and want to keep your bundle size small, this package may not be for you.
+If MST is not your default state management solution, you will need to account for extra bundle size and this package may not be for you.